Skip to main content

 Does the description clearly state what the tool does and how it differs from similar tools?

-Clearly states 'Remove an API key by ID from Resend', specifying verb, resource, and scope.
-Distinguishes from sibling tools like create-api-key and list-api-keys.
+The description clearly states the action: 'Remove an API key by ID from Resend.'
+This specifies the verb (remove), resource (API key), and scope (by ID).
+It distinguishes from sibling tools like create-api-key and list-api-keys.
+The purpose is unambiguous.

 Agents choose between tools based on descriptions.
 A clear purpose with a specific verb and resource helps agents select the right tool.